thelazyone/lazy_blog/content/blog/two_kinds_of_normal_post/index.md

 The script… simply worked right away.

-The main point to see is that the cursor has a deeply different behaviour in one case and the other (left), and inverting the y (therefore switching the sign in the cursor formula) the behaviour is swapped neatly.
-Aside from the technicalities behind, we have what we want: A way to discriminate which kind of normal this is!
+The main point to see is that the curl has a markedly different behaviour in one case and the other (left), and inverting the y (therefore switching the sign in the cursor formula) the behaviour is swapped neatly.

+Aside from the technical details, we have what we want: A way to discriminate which kind of normal this is!

 ![](result_1.png)

-Knowing that the left normal map is OpenGL and the right one is Direct X, we will expect GL maps to have a heavier result with the normal Curl, and a lighter value with the inverted Curl, like the one below:
+Knowing that the left normal map is OpenGL and the right one is DirectX, we will expect GL maps to have a heavier result with the normal Curl, and a lighter value with the inverted Curl, like the one below:

 ![](result_2.png)